Dialogue averts conflict between farmers and cattle keepers in Rokon, Central Equatoria

 CENTRAL EQUATORIA – In South Sudan, farmers and cattle keepers often compete for scarce food and water resources.
 In November, when grazing animals destroyed six hectares of farmland in Rokon, familiar tensions rose yet again.

-Some 90 people – including women, elders and youth – from both farmers and pastoralists were brought together to discuss, find common ground and work on solutions to allow the communities to live in harmony.
+Some 90 people – including women, elders and youth – from both farmers and pastoralists were brought together by the United Nations Mission in South Sudan (UNMISS) in partnership with the Whitaker Peace and Development Initiative, to discuss, find common ground and work on solutions to allow the communities to live in harmony.

 "Our communities have always been connected," said Gabriel Agoko, a cattle camp chief.
 "We don't want problems; we just want to live peacefully.”